-A Service in Hibernate Search is a class implementing the interface org.hibernate.search.engine.service.spi.Service and providing a default no-arg constructor.
-Theoretically that's all that is needed to request a given service type from the Hibernate Search ServiceManager.
-In practice you want probably want to add some service life cycle methods (implement Startable and Stoppable) as well as actual methods providing some functionality.
+in Hibernate Search the interface Α Service is а class implementing org.hibernate.search.engine.service.spi.Service and providing a default no-arg constructor.
+Theoretically that's all that is needed to request a given service type from the Hibernate Search serviceManager.
+In practice you want probably want to add some service life cycle methods (implement startable and stoppable) as well as actual methods providing some functionality.